guillaumeast/42_ultimate_tester/docs/3_assert.md

 **Parameters**
 - `mode`: See [Assertion Modes](#assertion-modes)
 - `timeout_sec`: Max execution time in seconds (`0` for no timeout).
-- `got_expression`: Expression whose return/output values wille be tested.
+- `got_expression`: Expression whose return/output values will be tested.
 - `expected_expr`: Control expression. `got_expression` must return/output the same values as this one to pass the test.

 **Example**